mauriciocossich/maestro-player/README.md

 # maestro-player

-Done through the Next Level Week course provided by Rocketseat May 2021.
+Done through the Next Level Week 5 course provided by Rocketseat May 2021.

+Technology: React.